Local Scout Races Clock to Earn Eagle Rank

 - 1,700 feet of Guadalupe River frontage allows access for river recreation: fishing, paddling, swimming, splashing, and relaxing.

-- Hike along three miles of multiuse trails for fun, exercise, and nature study.
+- Hike along three miles of multiuse paths for fun, exercise, and nature study.
+Most paths are natural surface and unimproved.
+Paths can be rugged and strenuous.
+Hiking boots are recommended on unimproved paths.
 The Fossil Ridge Loop is an energetic hike into the canyon to view the fossil bank, geologic features, and the tornado blow-down.
 The North and South Woodland Loops are wide, open routes following utility easements through diverse oak tree species, old-growth juniper, and massive cedar elms.
 The River Loop leads to shady picnic spots and pleasing views of the Guadalupe.
-Spurs off the main trails present interesting adventures.
+Spurs off the main paths present interesting adventures.

 - Fossils, fossils, fossils.
 Texas geology is on exhibit - many karst and fossil features exist throughout the natural area.